John M. Osborn: Final voyage

 Captain Thomas Wilford's wife Fannie and his two daughters, Cora and Adelaide were on board the Osborn on her final day of 27 July 1884.
 They enjoyed a sunny day walking the deck, attending Sunday school services, and talking to the sailors, including the mate, George F. Cleveland, who also owned the Osborn.
-The children were to put to bed as night fell and a thick fog developed.
+The children were to be put to bed as night fell and a thick fog developed.
 Mrs. Fannie Wilford was uneasy and stayed near her husband's side on deck near the bow.

 The wooden Osborn was downbound for the Soo Locks with a cargo of 1,120 tons of iron ore and towing two schooner barges, the George W. Davis and the Thomas Gawn.
 The Alberta was upbound with her usual number of passengers and freight on her regular run between Owen Sound, Ontario and Port Arthur, Ontario.
 The Osborn carefully whistled her approach through the fog but one ship whistled once for a starboard course and the other ship whistled twice for a port course.
 Shipwreck historian Frederick Stonehouse wrote:

 As reported in the local papers, 'the barge blew three whistles, the Alberta answering, and checked down to seven miles per hour, but in a moment the Osborn appeared under the Alberta's bow and the latter struck her midway between the main and mizzen masts on the starboard side, cutting her almost in twain.'

 When the larger 263 ft, 2,282 ton, steel steamer Alberta rammed the smaller 178 ft, 891 ton, wooden Osborn, she penetrated 16 ft to the center of the ship cutting her almost in two.
 The large gash in the Osborn's hull caused the water to hit her hot boilers which exploded and immediately killed two crewmen.
 Alberta stayed locked with Osborn long enough for Captain Wilford and his wife to transfer to her.
 One of the Alberta's passengers jumped to the Osborn to save three lives, including Captain Wilford's children.
 While this rescuer from Alberta was still below decks, the Osborn broke free and sank, taking his life along with those of two crewmen.